cgentemann/cloud_science/GHRSST_tutorial/README.md

 - 10:30 Introduction to Jupyter Notebook, basic python commands Data structures: pandas, numpy, dictionaries
 - 12:00 Lunch break
+- 12:30 Lunch discussion of what is cloud computing and how do you run something on the cloud?
 - 13:00 Components of a Xarray dataset, reading, selecting, plotting, saving data
 - 14:00 Example collocating cruise data with satellite data
-- 15:00 Discussion of cloud computing, using Git, and software citation
+- 15:00 Using Git and software citation
-- 15:45 Wrap-up
+- 15:30 Wrap-up
 - 16:00 End